Herover/shareviz/README.md

 - Build the server `npm run build`.

-- Then run any new database migrations `npx drizzle-kit migrate --config drizze.config.ts`.
+- Then run any new database migrations `npx drizzle-kit migrate`.

 - Run the server `node server/prod.js`.

+## Upgrading

+In general, if you are using the application in a production environment and want to avoid dataloss, make a backup of the database and chart data before updating the code.

+When running the application, charts will get migrated to new formats when required on startup (except local charts that are migrated when opened).
+Database migrations are run manually using `npx drizzle-kit migrate`.

+New code is only merged to main if it's in a state where the application can be build and run correctly, but individual commits without release tags might not be stable.